 Early pregnancy care improves outcomes so if you think or know you are pregnant, please get in touch.
-We wil provide you with:
+We will provide you with:

-- Support and up to date advice and care throughout your pregancy
+Support and up to date, evidence based, advice and care throughout your pregnancy

-- Where indicated consultation and care with obstetric specialists
+Where indicated, consultation and care with obstetricians and other specialists

 Labour and Birth Care

 Midwives are the primary caregiver for women during labour; providing care that facilitates the natural process of labour whenever possible.
 Labour support and care are enhanced by the benefits of a relationship established during pregnancy.

 Your midwife will provide you with one-to-one support and care during your labour and birth.